 Educators of Color Support Group Meeting: Together we will explore ways to strengthen the power of educators of color in the fight for social justice within our schools, communities, and nation.
 Meet at the Lamond-Riggs Public Library (Fort Totten Metro).
 Read about the group and RSVP.

 October 21, 2017

 Teaching Beyond Food, Clothing, and Shelter: Ready to start your school year with more information about Native cultures and strategies and resources you can use right away with your students?
-This hands-on workshop will engage teachers interested in learning more about local Native people and how to help share their culture with your students.
+This hands-on workshop is for 2nd to 4th grade teachers interested in learning more about local Native people and how to help share their culture with students.
 Teachers will explore identity and culture through first person voices, photographs, galleries, and hands-on engagement.
-Teachers are encouraged to form teams—art, social studies/history, language arts—for this event.
 Learn more.

 November 3-4, 2017